R3V1Z3/code-glory/README.md

 # Code Glory

-You've prettified your code, now make it glorious with CSS effects and SVG filters.
+You've prettified your code, now make it glorious with CSS effects, transforms and SVG filters.
 Code Glory lets you easily add gorgeous effects to your code, no download needed.

 ## Usage